fleaflet/flutter_map/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Severity**
-Select two (one from fatality, one from frequency)
+Select two (one from fatality, one from frequency).
+This will help us to label the issue quicker and decide what needs attention first.
  - [ ] Non-fatal
  - [ ] Fatal
  - [ ] Uncommon
  - [ ] Common

 **Applicable Platforms**
 Only select those that you've tested on - one or more.
 If possible, test on a variety of platforms.